feathersjs/docs/faq/readme.md

 For more examples also see [this issue comment](https://github.com/feathersjs/feathers/issues/488#issuecomment-269687714).

 ## How do I do nested or custom routes?

 Normally we find that they actually aren't needed and that it's much better to keep your routes as flat as possible - which will also work much better when using Feather through a websocket connection that does not know the concept of URLs at all.
 However, if the need arises there are a couple different ways.
 Refer to [this section](../api/express.md) for details.

 > **Note:** URLs should never contain actions that change data like `post/publish` or `post/delete`.
 Feathers enforces this more strictly than most other frameworks.
 For example to publish a post you would call `.patch(id, { published: true })`  .

+## How do I do search?

+This depends on the database adapter you are using.
+Many databases already support their own search syntax like

+- Regular expressions (converted in a a hook) for Mongoose, MongoDB and NeDB, see [this comment](https://github.com/feathersjs/feathers/issues/334#issuecomment-234432108)
+- [$like for Sequelize](http://docs.sequelizejs.com/en/latest/docs/querying/) which can be set in [params.sequelize](../api/databases/sequelize.md#paramssequelize)
+- Some database adapters like [KnexJS](../api/databases/knexjs.md), [RethinkDB](../api/databases/rethinkdb.md) and [Elasticsearch](../api/databases/elasticsearch.md) also support non-standard query parameters which are described in their

+For further discussion see [this issue](https://github.com/feathersjs/feathers/issues/334).

 ## Why am I not getting JSON errors?